eclab/grains/info/grains.md

 ### Integer Sizes

 The 328P is an 8-bit processor with only one or two instructions to assist in 16-bit arithmetic.
 16-bit and 32-bit arithmetic are faked with multiple 8-bit instructions.
 Generally they're 2x and 4x the cost of 8-bit arithmetic (you can google to find exact timings for Arduinos).
-You want to stay 8-bit (uint8_t) as much as you can, but you'll be doing a variety of things in 16-bit (uint16_t).
-Sometimes you have no choice but to bump to 32-bit (uint32_t) but you want to drop out of it as soon as you can.
+You want to stay 8-bit (uint8\_t) as much as you can, but you'll be doing a variety of things in 16-bit (uint16\_t).
+Sometimes you have no choice but to bump to 32-bit (uint32\_t) but you want to drop out of it as soon as you can.

 ### Fixed-Point Arithmetic

 Mozzi makes a lot of noise about its (very limited) fixed-point arithmetic package as a way to get much of the value of floating-point arithmetic with much less computational cost.
 But fixed-point arithmetic is really simple.
-It's just integer arithmetic where you imagine your integers as being some power of two times your decimal values.
+It's just integer arithmetic where you imagine your integers as being some power of two times your decimal (or fractional) values.

 For example, let's say you need two decimals worth of precision (100).
 The power of two that encompasses that is 7 bits or 128.
 So let's do 128.
 In this case if you have a 16-bit number, you have 9 bits left, or 512.
 So your biggest value is 512 + 127/128 or just below 513.